NanoClem/boston-housing-ML/eda_note.md

 - This dataset doesn't provide any data about political conflicts or wars => can affect gradually a country/region life expectancy
 - The ML model is very sensible to noise => deadly natural disasters(ex : 2010 Haiti seism outlier)
+- Too few occurences for each country => harder to profile life exp => harder to train models
+  - some (encoded) countries may not be in trainset when doing a train/test split
+  - number of k-fold shouldn't exceed the number of occurences per country => risk to not have every country per fold.
 - More data for some regions could help to improve the model performance